hkjn/decenter.world/bitcoin.md

-**Bitcoin wallets** are just software that helps us keep track of a collection of private keys, as well as the how many bitcoin are controlled by those keys.
+**Bitcoin wallets** are just software that helps us keep track of a collection of private keys, as well as how many bitcoin are controlled by those keys.
 The wallets normally use a new address every time we receive bitcoin, which helps with privacy.
 By handling the details of managing private keys, summing